-If I could re-write the book to fix this problem, I’d write these sentences this way:
+If I could re-write the book to fix this problem, I’d modify these sentences in this way:

 Principle: recognize that the source of our basic need for meaning and of the positive things we seek in life is principles — natural laws, that when understood and applied, bring more meaning to life.”

-As a secular person myself, I can attest to the fact that secular life can be rich and meaningful without religious ideas running around in my worldview.
-We have science, we have the vast cosmos to contemplate.
+As a secular person myself, I can attest to the fact that secular life can be rich and meaningful without religious ideas cluttering up my worldview.
+We have science.
+We have the vast cosmos to contemplate.
 We have curiosity.
-We have art, culture, history, and so many other interesting subjects to study.
-We have love to give, aid to give, people to understand and assist, suffering to alleviate, this is hardly cynical!
+We have art, culture, history, and so many other interesting subjects to study to enrich and benefit our lives.
+Furthermore we have love to give, aid to give, people to understand and assist, and suffering to alleviate.
+Secular, but hardly cynical!

 Returning to the second part of the quote above, Covey states:

-Naturally, anyone who’s an atheist would baulk at such a statement.
-As secularism well knows, “God” is the ultimate thought-stopper.
+As you can imagine, anyone who’s genuinely secular would baulk at such a statement.
+As passionate atheists well know, “God” is the ultimate thought-stopper.
 Invoke God to explain something, and you need not think any more about that thing!
 Why do the planets orbit the sun in the way they do?
 God did it (until Newton figured it out).
 Why are tsunamis wiping out a civilisation?
-God is angry with them (until weather science disabuses us of this notion) etc.
+God is angry with them (until weather science disabused us of this notion) etc.

-But as Pierre-Simon Laplace once said, when it comes to God, “(we) (have) no need of that hypothesis” — principles can be explained, quite satisfactorily, without invoking a supernatural creator to “pull the strings” to make them so.
+But as Pierre-Simon Laplace once said, when it comes to God, “(we) (have) no need of that hypothesis” — the principles covey refers to and values so much can be explained, quite satisfactorily, without invoking a supernatural creator to “pull the strings” to make exist.